Responsive Menu

 • Fantine — The One Who Stepped Into a Mother’s Role but Could Not Escape Her Own Captivity

-• The woman involved in the UK royal escort world who entered Cameron’s life through a relationship with her uncle — her involvement was unknown to the family at the time.
-Seeing that Victoria had lost her mother, she sought to step into the role of a mother to her, even as she herself remained trapped inside an exploitative world that she could not escape, and one Victoria’s uncle attempted to pull her out of.
-Her suffering and entanglement with the royal escort system, including her relationship with Andrew Mountbatten Windsor, reflect how her exploitation shaped her decisions, vulnerabilities, and contradictions.
-Victoria’s uncle tried to free her from the system and told her, “You are a concubine in a harem with a lot of other women he’s doing the same thing with,” yet she remained a woman ensnared in elite exploitation, whose personal collapse reflects the human cost of systems that prey upon vulnerability, even within circles of wealth and influence.
+• When Victoria’s uncle tried to free her from the system he reportedly said to her about her relationship with Mountbatten-Windsor, “You are a concubine in a harem with a lot of other women he’s doing the same thing with,” yet she remained a woman ensnared in elite exploitation, whose personal collapse reflects the human cost of systems that prey upon vulnerability, even within circles of wealth and influence.

 • The Thénardiers — The Criminal Family That Held Her

-• A couple who ran a hidden trafficking and exploitation enterprise behind the façade of normal jobs, treating children as labor, property, and profit.
-Their home mirrored the corruption, violence, and cruelty of the Thénardiers in Hugo’s novel, with a façade that concealed exploitation, manipulation, and criminal enterprise, masters of deception that thrived in shadowed corners of society.
-Their personalities, methods, and the atmosphere of their home directly mirrored the grotesque energy, jaunty rhythm and lyrics and corruption of the infamous Les Miserables ballad, “Master of the House.”
-Similar to the grave robbers of Les Miserables, these Thenardiers robbed and killed people, then buried them in their yard – their entire backyard was a hidden cemetery.
+• A Kansas City, Missouri, couple who ran a hidden trafficking and exploitation enterprise behind the façade of normal jobs, treating children as labor, property, and profit.
+Their home mirrored the corruption, violence, and cruelty of the Thénardiers in Victor Hugo’s novel, with a façade that concealed exploitation, manipulation, and criminal enterprise —masters of deception that thrived in shadowed corners of society.

 • Éponine — The Daughter Groomed to Pursue Cameron’s Husband

-• What if Eponine had lived?
-In this story, she does.
-The girl raised inside the Thénardiers’ criminal world as their daughter was groomed into prostitution, and later stalked Cameron and inserted herself into Cameron’s adult life by the way she pursued Cameron’s husband—through the escort world.
+• Initially a child trafficking victim from Russia, she was raised inside the Thénardiers’ criminal world as their daughter, was groomed into prostitution, and later stalked Victoria and inserted herself into Victoria’s adult life by the way she pursued Victoria’s husband—through the escort world.
 She had the same fixation Éponine had for Marius — but driven by raunchy seduction, exploitation, and targeted manipulation.

 • Gavroche — The Thénardiers’ Trafficked Son